 You can tell a lot about a person from their face.
 Now with expert help, you can recreate a human face from its skull.

 One of the top experts in facial re-construction is Dr Caroline Wilkinson.
-She works at the Unit of Art in Medicine at Manchester University, where Brymbo Man was sent for his “makeover.”
+She worked at the Unit of Art in Medicine at Manchester University, where Brymbo Man was sent for his “makeover.”

 First question: Was there enough left of Brymbo Man’s skull for a reconstruction?
 Just!
 His skull is not complete: only the chin of his lower jaw remains and part of the left side of his skull has gone.
 There was enough for Caroline to work on.